adeleporte/terraform-provider-hcx/docs/index.md

 In order to use the HCX Terraform provider you must first configure the provider to communicate with the HCX Connector.
 The HCX Connector is deployed at source (the cloud instance/the destination private cloud runs HCX Cloud).

+Admin credentials are related to appliance configuration (appliance management on port 9443).
+Normal credentials depends of the vCenter/SSO configuration made on the appliance.

 ## Example of Provider Configuration